Configure reusable project templates with milestones, tasks, outcomes, and form inputs.

 4

-Click Create project type
+Review the project type

 The Projects library window also offers ready-made project types you can install with a couple of clicks.
 Each card shows a title, a short description, and sometimes a cover image or color tint.
 Project types you have already installed show an Installed badge and can’t be added again.